aletsdelarosa/100-days-of-swiftui/README.md

 1. Filter out any numbers that are even
 2. Sort the array in ascending order
-3. Map them to strings in the format “7 is a lucky number”
+3. Map them to strings in the format "7 is a lucky number"
 4. Print the resulting array, one item per line

 So, your output should be as follows: